-- Daily temperature check of AM students, and staff. - Maintain a log of any students with a temperature and report to the school nurse. - Students with 100.4 degree or higher temperature will not be permitted into the program. - Require ALL students and staff to utilize hand sanitizing stations prior to entering the program. - All AM students will utilize the hand sanitizing station prior to exiting to return to their classrooms. - Maintain social distancing whenever possible for students, staff, and parents. - Maximum capacity of 3 students at each cafeteria table (6 ft apart). - Relay expectation of masks indoors (except during snack). - Sanitize all common areas and supplies each evening. - Communicate procedures/expectations to all students, staff, and families. - Students will be provided individual zippered bags with supplies to be collected and sanitized each evening.
+- Daily temperature check of AM students, and staff. - Maintain a log of any students with a temperature and report to school nurse. - Students with 100.4 degree or higher temperature will not be permitted into the program. - Require ALL students and staff to utilize hand sanitizing stations prior to entering the program. - Maintain social distancing whenever possible for students, staff, and parents. - Sanitize all common areas and supplies each evening. - Communicate procedures/expectations to all students, staff, and families.